phseiff/github-flavored-markdown-to-html/README-raw.md

 * If two equal images from equal or different sources are referenced in the given markdown file, and both would be saved in the same resolution et cetera, both are pointed to the same copy in the generated html to minimize loading overhead.
+* Comes with an option to closely imitate GitHub's markdown-to-html-conversion behavior offline!

 Whilst using pandoc to convert from markdown to pdf usually yields more beautiful results (pandoc uses LaTeX, after all), gh-md-to-html has its own set of advantages when it comes to quickly converting complex files for a homework